-If you enroll in Medigap, you’ll have to pay your insurance company and the monthly premium rate for Medicare Part B.
+If you enroll in Medigap, you must pay your insurance company and the monthly premium rate for Medicare Part B.

 When can I apply for Medigap in Vermont?

-The best time to apply for a Medigap policy is during the Open Enrollment Period (OEP), a six-month time slot available one month after you enroll in Medicare Part B and after you turn 65.
+The best time to apply for a Medigap policy is during the Open Enrollment Period (OEP), a six-month time slot available one month after enrolling in Medicare Part B and turning 65.

-Even if you have poor health or pre-existing medical conditions, an insurance company can’t change your rates or deny you certain benefits.
+Even if you have poor health or pre-existing medical conditions, insurance companies can’t change your rates or deny you certain benefits.

 Do Medigap plans have maximum out-of-pocket expenses in Vermont?

-With Original Medicare, you will likely have to pay some medical bills on your own because it has no cap on maximum out-of-pocket (MOOP) expenses.
+With Original Medicare, you will likely have to pay some medical bills alone because it has no cap on maximum out-of-pocket (MOOP) expenses.

 You’re responsible for coinsurance and deductibles.
 However, Medigap plans will cover most, if not all, out-of-pocket costs depending on the insurance company.